aimat-lab/ML4pXRDs/README.md

 - TODO: How to generate statistics and dataset split (will take a while)
 - TODO: Talk about created run directory

+To generate a new dataset with prototype-based split, you first have to change `path_to_icsd_directory_cluster` or `path_to_icsd_directory_local` (depends on if you run this script on a cluster using slurm or not) in this script.
+It should point to your directory containing the ICSD database.
+Furthermore, you first need to run the simulation of the ICSD data (see README.md) and point `path_to_patterns` (see below) to the directory containing your simulated patterns.
+Then, you can run this file to generate the dataset: `python manage_dataset.py`

 In the beginning of the training script (`train_random_classifier.py`), you can find options of the training including detailed explanations.
 While you should look through all options, the following options need to be changed regardless: